pagopa-archive/io/README.en.md

 *[io-app](https://github.com/pagopa/io-app)* <br/>IO app for iOS and Android devices

 *[io-services-metadata](https://github.com/pagopa/io-services-metadata)* <br/>
-static assets used by the app.
+Static assets used by the app.
 This repository allows you to manage the contents that the app consumes (images, configurations, banners, municipalities data etc) as if they are code: versioned and with a code review process.
 Once a PR is merged on the main branch, a dedicated pipeline moves contents into IO CDN